-- Covered expenses include out-of-hospital services or treatment by the following licensed, certified or registered paramedical practitioners when operating within their recognized fields of expertise: - A qualified acupuncturist. - A registered massage therapist. - A licensed naturopath. - A licensed osteopath, including diagnostic x-rays. - A licensed physiotherapist, a licensed athletic therapist when prescribed by a physician. - A registered psychologist, qualified social worker, registered psychotherapist, or registered marriage and family therapist. - Treatment of foot disorders, including diagnostic x- rays, by a licensed podiatrist/chiropodist. - Treatment of muscle and bone disorders, including diagnostic x-rays, by a licensed chiropractor. - Treatment of speech impairments by a qualified speech therapist.
+- Covered expenses include out-of-hospital services or treatment by the following licensed, certified or registered paramedical practitioners when operating within their recognized fields of expertise: - A qualified acupuncturist. - A registered massage therapist. - A licensed naturopath. - A licensed osteopath, including diagnostic x-rays. - A licensed physiotherapist, a licensed athletic therapist or a qualified occupational therapist. - A registered psychologist, qualified social worker, registered family therapist or registered psychotherapist. - A qualified audiologist. - Treatment of foot disorders, including diagnostic x- rays, by a licensed podiatrist/chiropodist. - Treatment of muscle and bone disorders, including diagnostic x-rays, by a licensed chiropractor.

-• Treatment of nutritional disorders by a registered dietician.
+- Treatment of speech impairments by a qualified speech therapist. - Treatment of nutritional disorders by a registered dietitian.